artambdev/tomeshack/README.md

 ### Font
 Open Sans was used as an easy and readable font to use throughout the site for most text.
 Oswald is used as an alternative to help make headings stand out.

+### Search Engine Optimisation
+Meta tags, a robots.txt file and a sitemap were all included in the project to optimise SEO quality.

 ### Database
 - The website's backend database is powered by the Django framework, with the PostgresSQL relational database system provided by Code Institute.